Moussa Sissoko: Nantes

+Return to Watford

+On 10 July 2024, Sissoko returned to England, rejoining Championship side Watford on a two-year deal.

 International career

 Youth

 Sissoko has been active with France at youth level having represented France at all levels for which he was eligible.
 On 4 January 2005, he made his youth international debut at under-16 level in a friendly match against Turkey in Manisa.
 France won the match 3–0.
 Sissoko's only other appearance with the team came in the return leg against Turkey that was played in İzmir two days later.

 With the under-17 team, Sissoko's playing time increased as France attempted to qualify for the 2006 UEFA European Under-17 Football Championship.
 He made his debut as a substitute on 2 November 2005 in the team's opening competitive match against England.
 On 26 February 2006, Sissoko scored his first youth international goal in the team's second group stage match of the Algarve Cup against the Netherlands.
 In the team's next group stage match against Portugal, Sissoko scored again in a 3–1 victory.
-In UEFA competition, Sissoko and the team, composed of players such as David N'Gog, Gabriel Obertan, Adel Taarabt, and Grégory Sertic, failed to qualify for the 2006 UEFA European Under-17 Football Championship, due to their second-place finish in the Elite Round portion of the competition.
+In UEFA competition, Sissoko and the team, composed of players such as David Ngog, Gabriel Obertan, Adel Taarabt, and Grégory Sertic, failed to qualify for the 2006 UEFA European Under-17 Football Championship, due to their second-place finish in the Elite Round portion of the competition.
 With the under-18 team, Sissoko appeared in all eight matches the team contested as France nearly went undefeated losing their only match 1–0 to Germany in Kehl.

 Due to his increased playing time domestically with Toulouse, Sissoko missed the 2007 edition of the Sendai Cup in Japan and numerous other under-19 tournaments and only featured in 2008 UEFA U-19 Championship qualification matches.
 He made his debut on 28 October 2007 in a 5–0 rout of Luxembourg in the first qualifying round.
 Similar to the competition at under-17 level, France were later eliminated in the Elite Round portion of the competition.
 Sissoko earned his first call up to the under-21 team for their friendly match against Bosnia and Herzegovina on 9 September 2008.
 He subsequently made his debut in the match, which France won 1–0.
 Sissoko scored his only goal with the team on 31 March 2009 in the team's 2–0 win over England at the City Ground in Nottingham.
 He featured with the team frequently as they were attempting to qualify for the 2011 UEFA European Under-21 Football Championship.
 The team's ultimate failure to qualify for the competition effectively ended Sissoko's under-21 career, though he still appeared in friendly matches against Turkey, Denmark, and Russia in 2010 as he was still eligible to participate in non-competitive matches.